jundalisay/spblist/content/en/material/fallacies/scam.md

 But the people after Maxwell seemed to lack experimentation ability.

 Our experiments with Cartesian aether could be done with household equipment and gauge blocks.
 So there is no excuse for richer countries to have weak experimentation ability.

+But mathematicians protect their intellectual position by implying that those who go against math are weak-minded.
+- This is similar to how priests protected their dogma by implying that those who went against them were influenced by the Devil.

 ## The Solution